sohan2410/GitFest/README.md

 2. Do not make any irrelevant commits, if you make some by mistakes then please squash them.
 3. Be polite and gentle to other community members.
 4. If somehow I didn't respond to your PR under 40 hours then first try to ping me on the `discussion` channel.
-5. Participants who didn't register for the event are not allowed to participate in any repo (project) under Git-Init-Foss event.
+5. Participants who didn't register for the event are not allowed to participate in any repo (project) under the Git-Init-Foss event.